-Capital expenditure is allocated/attributed to services after initial RAB allocation.
-Sydney Water's cost allocation method generally allocates capital costs directly to the services, including to Transport and to Treatment activities (i.e. cost objects) by WWTS.
-Sydney Water's wastewater system assets are very much defined by geographic boundaries, they are discrete, and generally do not interconnect.
-Thus, a high proportion of its costs are directly attributable to geographical region, consistent with IPART's causality principle in allocating costs.
+Capital expenditure is allocated/attributed to Cost Objects (and then to services) after the initial RAB allocation as described in section 2.4.1.
+Sydney Water's cost allocation method generally allocates capital costs directly to the services, including to Transport and to Treatment activities (i.e. Cost Objects) by WWTS.
+Sydney Water's sewerage system assets are very much defined by geographic boundaries, they are discrete, and generally do not interconnect.
+Thus, a high proportion of capital expenditure is directly attributable to geographical region, consistent with IPART's causality principle in allocating costs.
 The forecast infrastructure-related expenditure is recorded at a system level, including asset location, type and purpose.